ukceh-rse/rsecon25-bof-ai/submission.md

 - Survey - not sure if we need this if individuals can contribute to the Hackmd document anonymously
 - Does the Hackmd document get published as supplementary to the position statement?
 Probably not.
 But I feel like we would struggle to publish a document with majority but not consensus opinions, unless we were able to meaningfully represent the minority opinions too.

+# Scratch

+- Early post-ChatGPT rush to put out position statements and guidance, usually top down, felt quite rushed and tick-box, in many cases have not evolved in the last 2 years despite the significant advances in the technology.

+- Are you, like we are, struggling to know what advice to give your colleagues?
+Struggling to know what's best for yourself?
+Grappling with a ... ?
+Struggling to bring divergent xyz into a coherent / unified xyz

+Research Software Engineers have a unique vantage point with respect to ..., and can (and frankly ought to) be a beacon of moderation and reason...
+RSEs are some of the best placed to provide critical insight and guidance on the use of AI code generation tools.

+Participants might share:

+- Success stories
+- Frustrations / warnings to others
+- Positive vision of the future
+- Concerns for the future